Nahi-shady/Chat-room-website/README.md

 #EthLink
-This project basically creates a web based Discussion room for users.
+Basically this project provides a web based Discussion room for users.
+I used Pyhton-Django, Html, CSS, JavaScript for the development.